2018 Year-long Permaculture Internships available at the Panya Project in Northern Thailand

 These positions start at the first of December 2017 and include

-- a natural building course with renowned natural builder Geoffroy Godeay, and
+- a natural building course with natural builder Geoffroy Godeau (Belgium),

 - a Thai Self-reliance Course taught by Agroforestry and Thai language expert Michael Commons.